-- 1. The introduction of a Junior Professional Officer (JPO) Programme was first proposed by the Court in its report on human resources management presented in 2009.
+- 1. The introduction of a Junior Professional Officer ("JPO") programme was first proposed by the Court in its report on human resources management presented in 2009.
 It was also mentioned in the budget proposal for 2010.
 At its thirteenth session, the Committee on Budget and Finance ("the Committee") noted that such practices might result in an unfair advantage for young professionals, who may be fast-tracked in recruitment exercises, thereby affecting the regional balance within the institution.
 Furthermore, the Committee recalled that the Assembly of States Parties ("the Assembly") had adopted clear guidelines for the selection and engagement of gratis personnel and, if the Court were to insist on proposing new modalities for hiring personnel, a report thereon should be submitted for the Committee's consideration. - 2.
 At the fourteenth session of the Committee in May 2010, the Court provided background information concerning JPOs and concluded that, having carefully examined the UN common system's experience with JPO programmes, the Court would be in a position to avoid the Committee's concerns expressed at its thirteenth session.
 The Court informed the Committee that representatives of States Parties had enquired on a number of occasions when the Court would establish its own JPO programme, and stated that it intended to establish its JPO programme for an initial period of five years, starting in 2011. - 3.
 In its report on the work of its fourteenth session, the Committee generally welcomed the Court's intention to establish a JPO programme and pointed out that, in the view of the Committee, the guidelines on the use of gratis personnel would not appear to be applicable to JPOs.
 The Committee recommended that the Court develop a special proposal on the JPO programme, including new guidelines to be submitted to the Committee at its sixteenth session, and emphasized that the implementation of the JPO programme should not in any way have a negative effect on the geographical representation of regular professional posts.6 - 4.
-At the sixteenth session of the Committee in April 2011, the Court submitted a proposal for the establishment of a JPO programme to commence in 2012, and sought the Committee's guidance with respect to commencement of the implementation activities, bearing in mind that the arrival of the first JPOs would be subject to the Assembly's approval of the programme and the timely allocation of funding in the sponsoring
+At the sixteenth session of the Committee in April 2011, the Court submitted a proposal for the establishment of a JPO programme to commence in 2012, and sought the Committee's guidance with respect to commencement of the implementation activities,

-^{} Previously issued as CBF/20/6.
+^{} Previously issued as CBF/21/3.